 Details of risks and expected main impacts

 The Group is working to embed its global management system to encourage individuals from diverse backgrounds to demonstrate their abilities and engage in business activities in Japan and overseas.
-However, if the Group is unable to develop and hire the personnel who will be responsible for its global management system, this may hinder the continuation of its business activities or its sustainable growth.
+However, if the Company is unable to develop and hire personnel who will be responsible for the global management system, this may hinder the continuation of its business activities or sustainable growth.

 Key mitigation measures